Germany: 45 officers injured dispersing Berlin rally against coronavirus curbs | DW | 02.08.2020

 "Anyone who deliberately endangers others must expect that this will have serious consequences for him," Altmaier said.

 CSU leader Markus Söder has opposed further relaxation of restrictions as the number of new infections continues to rise.
-"We must expect coronavirus to come back on us with full force", the Bavarian Minister-President told the Bild am Sonntag newspaper.
+"We must expect coronavirus to come back on us with full force", Bavaria's state premier told the Bild am Sonntag newspaper.

 "Many people have unfortunately become more reckless in dealing with the virus," he said.